piepdx/pie-cookbook/drafts/working-draft-contextual.md

 To be successful, you must be intentional.
 And work with the intent of making stuff happen.
 Not just letting stuff happen.

+#### 5. This is not about creating a community

+With the PIE Cookbook, we have to start with a series of assumptions about you and your community.
+These assumptions are:
+* You are already part of a well defined community.
+* You have a relevant role in that community.
+* You have identified an opportunity for an Accelerator within that community.

+With these assumptions in mind, please understand that we may lightly touch on community management and development from time to time.
+However, the PIE Cookbook is not designed to educate you on how communities are defined, built, and maintained.
+This guide is a resource for helping existing communities take build Accelerators to support their members.

 ## Format

 We’ve structured this as a cookbook for an accelerator.
 And admittedly, we may have been a little heavy handed with that whole analogy.
 Sorry.
 That’s just how we roll.
 But you’ll get used to it.